Sourish07/sourish07.github.io/posts/nn.md

 \right)
 $$

+We want our loss function to return a smaller value for the pair of inputs on the left, because the prediction vector is closer to the ground truth vector.
 The goal of training is to minimize our cost function across all training examples.
 This means we need a way to measure how different our predictions are from the ground truth and the function needs to be differentiable.

 ### MSE